codedgar/gmk87-node/README.md

 Node.js utilities for uploading images and syncing time on GMK87 keyboard displays via HID protocol.

 ## Status

-**Work in progress.** The upload works but consistency is hit-or-miss.
-Looking for help improving reliability, especially around:

-- First row corruption (white pixels/artifacts)
+**Stable but still improving.**
+The upload process now works more consistently, but it’s important to give the device time to _"breathe"_ between uploads.

+Current priorities:
+- Fine-tuning pacing delays
-- Frame timing and device backpressure
+- Better understanding command timing (especially `0x23`)
-- HID write failures (EPIPE, EBUSY)
-- Platform-specific quirks (macOS vs Linux vs Windows)
+- Further cross-platform testing on macOS, Windows, and Linux

+---

 ## Hardware